EarthstormSoftware/EliteFIPServer/README.md

 # EliteFIPServer

-Elite FIP Server is a .NET app which uses [EliteJournalReader](https://github.com/MagicMau/EliteJournalReader) to read Elite Dangerous game information, and then feed it to [Matric](https://matricapp.com) via the Matric Integration API.
+Elite FIP Server is a .NET app which uses [EliteAPI](https://github.com/Somfic/EliteAPI) to read Elite Dangerous game information, and feed it to [Matric](https://matricapp.com) via the Matric Integration API.
+It also makes some game data available via a self-hosted web server, allowing the data to be viewed via browser, and the display of that data to be customised.

-This allows Matric to reflect the current game state in the UI, with particular respect to button/toggle state (such as Landing Gear or Lights), but also other information like current target data.
+The integration with Matric allows Matric to reflect the current game state in the UI, with particular respect to button/toggle state
+(such as Landing Gear or Lights), and also other information like current target data.
 Using a custom touch screen display rather than a traditional keyboard increases immersion and lowers the requirement to remember all the many key bindings you might need.

-Current build is available here: [v3.0.0](https://github.com/EarthstormSoftware/EliteFIPServer/releases/tag/v3.0.0)
+Current build is available [here](https://github.com/EarthstormSoftware/EliteFIPServer/releases/)

 If you are upgrading from a previous section, please double check the Runtime Pre-requisities and any upgrade notes as they might change from version to version.